mahuntington/panpsychism/unit_03/w08d02/morning_exercise/GithubBranches.md

 ​
 Partner A
 	- Check you are on master branch
-	- Create a new branch called get-routes-branch
+	- Create a new branch called style-main-page.
-	- in that branch, npm install express.
+	- in that branch, create a .css style sheet.
-	- Add a get request to '/' that res.send('root');
+	- add styling that changes the background color of the .html page.
+Link the pages.;
 	- make a commit
-	- add another get request to '/joe' that res.sends('Joe');
-	- make a commit
-	- git push origin get-routes-branch
+	- git push origin style-main-page.
 ​
 Partner B
 	- Check you are on master branch
-	- Create a new branch called big-nasty-thom
+	- Create a new branch called footer-main-page
-	- in that branch, npm install express
+	- in that branch, open up your index.html
-	- Add a get request to '/thom' that res.send('Thom');
+	- Add <footer> tags to the bottom of your page and add the names of two footer links.
 	- Make a commit
-	- Add a get request to '/matt' that res.send('Matt');
-	- ADD A COMMENT UNDER EACH REQUEST THAT INCLUDES YOUR FAVORITE FOOD
-	- Make a commit
-	- git push origin big-nasty-thom
+	- git push origin footer-main-page
 ​
 Check github.
-You should see 3 branches on the remote, master, big-nasty-thom, and get-routes-branch.
+You should see 3 branches on the remote, master, footer-main-page, and style-main-page.
 ​
 Partner A
 - Make sure you are on your local master `git checkout master`